GM calls off plan to sell India car plant to China's Great Wall

 The agreement, which was extended twice, expired on June 30.

-"We have been unable to obtain the required approvals within the time frame of the deal," George Svigos, executive director, communications, GM International, told Reuters.
+"We have been unable to obtain the required approvals within the time frame of the deal," George Svigos, executive director of communications at GM International, told Reuters.

 "Our strategy in India remains unchanged and we will now explore further options for the sale of the site," he said, adding the company "hopes to achieve a price that reflects the value of the asset".